A guide to writing your interior design fee proposal

 Always sell the transformation!

-You also want to make sure your proposal looks professional and is free from errors or typos.
+You also want to make sure your proposal looks professional and doesn’t have errors or typos.

 Any errors in the fee proposal will suggest to a client that you have a lack of attention to detail - not normally something that a client would want in an interior designer!